jkelowitt/Rotapy/README.md

 11. The program gives one final warning, then performs the saving of .com and .png files to designated directories.

 8. Once `n` is selected for step 6, the program performs, and prints out the name of each molecule in a specific format.
-    - `[compound_name]__a[anchor atom number]-c[center atom number]-[current value of angle rotation]deg`
+   - `[compound_name]_a[anchor atom number]c[center atom number]d[current value of angle rotation]`
    - For each rotation, another __a#-c#-##deg is appended to the rotamer name.
 For example:
-        - `terpineol4__a7-c17-60deg__a7-c27-170deg__a17-c18-180deg`
+      - `terpineol4_a7c17d60_a7c27d170_a17c18d180`
       - The compound Terpineol4 has:
          - The atoms on the 17th atom rotated by 60° about the axis formed between the 7th and 17th atom.
          - The atoms on the 27th atom rotated by 170° about the axis formed between the 7th and 27th atom.
          - The atoms on the 18th atom rotated by 180° about the axis formed between the 17th and 18th atom.

 ## Work remaining